Disney riverboats: Magic Kingdom

 The Magic Kingdom theme park in Bay Lake, Florida had a Liberty Square Riverboat attraction, in which the boat is named Liberty Belle.
 This ride was similar to that at Disneyland in which the boat traveled around Tom Sawyer Island and featured scenic views of the park.
 During the early years, the Magic Kingdom featured two riverboats: Admiral Joe Fowler, a sternwheeler named for Disneyland's construction supervisor, and Richard F. Irvine, a sternwheeler named for a WED executive.

 Admiral Joe Fowler served from October 2, 1971, one day after park opening, until the fall of 1980, when she was retired after less than ten years of operation when she was destroyed when falling from a crane onto her drydock.
 Richard F. Irvine came into service on May 20, 1973, but was renamed Liberty Belle in 1996 after everything except for the hull, boiler, and engines was stripped off, and an all-new superstructure was constructed from aluminum and vinyl.
 In 2018, the Liberty Belle was completely overhauled with a new boiler.

-In August 2024, it was announced that the Magic Kingdom version of Rivers of America would be closed to make way for a Frontierland expansion themed to the American wilderness from Pixar's Cars franchise.
+In August 2024, it was announced that the Magic Kingdom version of Rivers of America would be closed to make way for Miss Fritter's Daredevil Spin-Along & Cars Ridge Run Rally, 2 attractions themed to the American wilderness from Pixar's Cars franchise and Villains Land.
 As such, the Liberty Belle was planned to stop operating as well.
 In June 2025, it was announced that the Liberty Belle would close on July 7, 2025.